yvesmanalo/retail-store-order-analysis/README.md

 ![creating retail_store_database](images/orders_table_creation.png)

-We want to make sure that each column of **orders** has the same data type with its corresponding column of the **orders_dataset.csv** that we prepared earlier.
-This is to avoid error once we start loading the csv file to the **retail_store_database**
+We want to make sure that each column of **orders** has the same data type with its corresponding column in the **orders_dataset.csv** that we prepared earlier.
+This is to avoid error once we start loading the csv file to the **retail_store_database**.

 ![creating retail_store_database](images/orders_table_properties.png)